 There are many problems, sometimes it’s the location – you’ll rarely get a chance at a US concert if your IP address says you’re somewhere in Asia or Africa for example.
 Ticketmaster tries to check you’re a genuine customer and it presumes you’re up to no good if you try from a foreign country!
 Also simply the distance means you’ll be at a huge disadvantage anyway as those Boss tickets time out while you’re putting them in your basket!
 Frustrating, you bet !!!

 The software circumvents a lot of this, optimizing the responses and allowing you to have multiple tries at getting some tickets.
 Or more interestingly giving you the chance to score a load of tickets with which you can make a tidy profit.
 Yes a little bit scalper like but when you see the money you can make it’s awfully tempting!

-Why Proxies Are Essential
+Why Ticket Proxies Are Essential

 If you don’t use proxies to hide your IP address then frankly you’re wasting your time.
-However there are now some great deals on these proxies which makes gaining lots of different addresses very simply. remember though any proxy used to access an E-commerce site like Ticketmaster should ideally be using residential IP addresses.
+However there are now some great deals on these proxies which us IP rotation to allow switching between lots of different addresses very simple.
+You can configure the software to dip into this proxy pool as required from a central control panel.
+It’s definitely worth finding a proxy provider who allows this, the most advanced is a company called Luminati but they can be expensive.
+Check out the other options mentioned on this site.
+Remember though any proxy used to access an E-commerce site like Ticketmaster should ideally be using residential IP addresses.
 Any other classification is likely to be filtered unless you’re only trying to get one or two tickets.
-For commercial or larger scale then residential IP address are definitely the way to go.
-They’ll normally be rotating as it’s actually quite difficult to buy static residential IP addresses due to their costs.
+Some of the smaller ticketing websites places won’t have such advanced detection but Ticketmaster proxies really need residential addresses to work properly.